Christmas Stress Tips – just for you.

 Feelings don’t have to be acted on.
 It’ll be uncomfortable as heck, but keep your eye on the prize — getting through the season as best as you possibly can.

 2. Keep in mind that it’s not your fault.

 You’re not the cause of the lack of emotional connection and validation in your family of origin.
 It’s not because of you, and it’s not in response to you.
 It just is.

-You don’t have to abide by your Childhood Rules.
+8. You don’t have to abide by your childhood rules.

-“Just because it’s the way we do it” is bullsh$t crap.
-You often find people have roles in the family and at family things — you absolutely don’t have to play the part they have given you.
+“Just because it’s the way we do it” is bullsh*t crap.
+You often find people have roles in the family and at family things — you don’t have to play the part they have given you.

-You owe no one an explanation for anything.
+9. You don’t owe anyone an explanation for anything.

 In fact, the less you explain the cleaner and easier it’ll be to leave.
 There can’t be a protest or a guilt trip if you don’t offer ammunition.